tim-roberts1/tva/website/docs/development/packages/icons/intro.md

 ## npm

-To use icons in your application, first install the npm package.
+To use icons in your application, install the npm package.

 ```bash npm2yarn
 npm install @pluralsight/icons@alpha